yargnad/Anima-Locus/README.md

 ## Hardware Platform

 - **Main Board:** Arduino UNO Q (Debian on application processor + STM32U585 microcontroller)
+  - Note: the UNO Q is a hybrid System-on-Module + microcontroller platform: a Linux application processor runs Debian while the STM32 handles real-time sensing.
+UNO Q variants include a quad-core Cortex‑A53 SoC (typical 2.0 GHz) and memory options—2GB and a 4GB variant; the 4GB model is the recommended target for heavier spectral/granular DSP prototypes.
+UNO Q exposes onboard audio (JMISC) plus USB host on USB‑C; using a PD‑capable USB hub is required for many USB host audio devices.
+Also note the application processor uses some 1.8V GPIO domains while the MCU uses 3.3V; level shifting must be planned between these domains.
+  - Practical tip: use built‑in analog audio I/O for early demos then move to a class‑compliant USB audio interface for higher fidelity; prefer SAI/I2S via DMA on the MCU for strict timing when the design needs host‑independent audio streaming.
 - **Display:** 3.5-4.3" touchscreen OLED (DSI/SPI)
 - **Audio/MIDI:** Class-compliant USB
 - **Optional ML:** Coral USB accelerator